cleesmith/tinycore_with_python_plus/README.md

 * How to use the remastered disk image with VirtualBox:
   * simply refer to tclwin.vdi as Storage for the virtual machine

-> note: this is the recommended way to use the remastered Tiny Core as it is much faster than QEMU
+> note: VirtualBox is the recommended way to use the remastered Tiny Core as it is much faster than QEMU

 #### Windows usage:
 * download Qemu-2.2.0-windows.zip via http://lassauge.free.fr/qemu/QEMU_on_Windows.html